Ellen White Investigation

 Citations

-9. We now know this to be false.
+12. This is now known to be false.
 There is no evidence Foy "failed" in his mission.
 He also lived nearly 50 years after he published his visions.
-For more details, click here.

 "As concerning Ellen G. White's visions, I have heretofore known but little about them.
 I once saw her have one, and I once saw a table tip over and then tip back again of its own accord so far as I could discern.
 Neither the phenomenon of the vision, nor of the table tipping did I understand. ...her visions are not of God because of their confusion, which God is certainly not the author."